Study of a background reconstruction method for the measurement of D-meson azimuthal angular correlations: Introduction

 The experimental reconstruction of $D-\overline{D}$ azimuthal angular correlation is challenging.
 It requires reconstruction of two charmed hadrons in a single event.
-Charmed hadrons need to be reconstructed through their hadronic decay channels which typically have small branching ratios.
-Furthermore, there are often sizable uncorrelated and correlated background in each reconstructed charmed hadron.
-In single charmed hadron yield measurements, for instance $D^{0}$ mesons through the $K^-\pi^+$ decay channel, several background methods, e.g. like-sign (LS), side-band (SB) and mixed-event (ME) etc. were deployed by experimentalists.
+Charmed hadrons need to be reconstructed through their hadronic decay channels with small branching ratios.
+Furthermore, there are often sizable background in each reconstructed charmed hadron.
+In single charmed hadron yield measurements, for instance $D^{0}$ mesons through the $K^-\pi^+$ decay channel, several background methods, e.g. Like-Sign (LS), Side-Band (SB) and Mixed-Event (ME) etc. were deployed by experimentalists~\cite{intro7,intro10}.
 In the ME technique, background pairs are reconstructed using two daughter tracks from different events.
-Therefore this method has the advantage to reproduce the uncorrelated combinatorial background with good statistics, but it doesn't contain the correlated background part.
+Since the tracks are produced in different events, the background reconstructed is uncorrelated with the foreground $D^{0}$ candidates.
+By mixing multiple events, this method has the advantage to reproduce the combinatorial background with good statistics.
 In the LS technique, background is generated by pairing daughter tracks with the same charge sign.
-It contains also the correlated background assuming daughters are produced in pairs with opposite charge signs.
+It contains the background produced correlated in pairs with opposite charge signs in the same event.
 In the SB technique, opposite sign pairs with invariant masses away from the $D^0$ peak are used, and usually two symmetric mass regions on both sides of the $D^0$ peak are selected and an average of these two is chosen to represent the background underneath the $D^0$ peak.
-To a reasonable precision, both LS and SB techniques can successfully reproduce the background in single $D^{0}$ yield measurements~\cite{intro7,intro10}.
+To a reasonable precision, both LS and SB techniques can successfully reproduce the background in single $D^{0}$ yield measurements.

-In this paper, we investigate these background reconstruction methods for the measurement of $D-\overline{D}$ correlations.
-The ME technique misses the correlated background and it typically needs to be normalized to either LS or SB distributions.
+In this paper, we investigate these background reconstruction methods for experimental measurement of $D-\overline{D}$ correlations.
+The ME technique misses the background correlation in the same event and it typically needs to be normalized to either LS or SB distributions.
 In the following study we focus on the comparison of the LS and SB background techniques.